CBLUEbenchmark/CBLUE/README.md

 ### CMeEE

-The evaluation task is the recognition of name entity on the medical text.
-Given schema data and medical sentence, models are expected to extract entity about clinical information and classify these entity exactly.
+The evaluation task is the recognition of the named entity on the medical text.
+Given schema data and medical sentences, models are expected to extract entity about clinical information and classify these entities exactly.

 <details>
 <summary>example</summary>